-I was a typical middle-class person 10 years ago.
-I just dreamed about new car all day long and when I got first job, I went to the bank, took a loan and I bought quite new BMW.
+I was a typical middle-class person ten years ago.
+I just dreamed of the new car all day long, and when I got the first job, I went to the bank, took a loan and I bought few years old BMW.
 Would I do the same today?
 Never!
 Back then I didn’t know anything about cash flow patterns or compounding.
-In general, I didn’t anything about investing.
+In general, I didn’t know anything about investing.

 I must say I was one of those students who graduated from school without financial skills.
-I was good with mathematics, but unfortunately, they didn’t teach cash flow patterns in school.
-In the end, cash flow patterns are quite simple and those should be taught at school.
-When you understand basic principle behind right patterns you will become financially educated and it will help your life, a lot.
+I was good with mathematics, but unfortunately, they didn’t teach cash flow patterns in college.
+In the end, cash flow patterns are quite simple, and those should be taught at school.
+When you understand the fundamental principle behind right patterns, you will become financially educated, and it will help your life, a lot.

 The first thing to understand is who you are working for:

 You need to know that the assets are the only thing which is working for you or otherwise you are working for somebody else.
 So, it would make sense to acquire more assets, but what those are?